TAPE-Lab/CyGNAL/README.md

 3. **EMD:** To perform EMD calculation (using the tools available in the [scprep](https://github.com/KrishnaswamyLab/scprep) library), copy the input data files to 'Analysis/EMD_input'.
 Run `3-emd.py` and follow the instructions.
-By default, the denominator of the EMD calculation will be the concatenation of all the input data files, but the user is given the option to provide a specific denominator data file.
-While EMD scores of all channels can be calculated by default, by default the user should place the *'panel_markers.csv'* in the input folder to specifiy which marker are to be used.
+By default, the reference of the EMD calculation will be the concatenation of all the input data files, but the user is given the option to provide a specific reference data file.
+While EMD scores of all channels can be calculated, the default behaviour requires the user to place the *'panel_markers.csv'* in the input folder to specifiy which markers are to be used.
 The calculated EMD scores will be saved in 'Analysis/EMD_output', within the 'EMD_arc_no_norm' column in the saved file.
     * `python 3-emd.py`